-The U.S. and Canada segment's strategy is based on growing its core brands through innovation and reinvention, introducing new initiatives driven by consumer and marketplace insights and leveraging opportunistic toy and game lines and licenses.
-This strategy includes increasing visibility of the Company's core brands through entertainment, such as motion pictures, television and publishing.
-Major 2008 brands and products included STAR WARS, TRANSFORMERS, LITTLEST PET SHOP, NERF, PLAYSKOOL, MARVEL products, MONOPOLY, FURREAL FRIENDS, MAGIC: THE GATHERING, and BABY ALIVE.
-In the U.S. and Canada segment, our products are organized into the following categories: (i) games and puzzles; (ii) boys' toys; (iii) girls' toys; (iv) preschool toys; (v) tween toys; and (vi) other.
+This segment engages in the marketing and sale of our product categories in the United States and Canada.
+The U.S. and Canada segment's strategy is based on promoting our brands through innovation and reinvention of toys and games.
+This is accomplished through introducing new initiatives driven by consumer and marketplace insights and leveraging opportunistic toy and game lines and licenses.
+This strategy leverages off of efforts to increase consumer awareness of our core brands through entertainment experiences such as motion pictures, television and publishing.
+Major 2009 brands and products included TRANSFORMERS, LITTLEST PET SHOP, STAR WARS, NERF, MONOPOLY, PLAYSKOOL, PLAY-DOH, MARVEL products, MAGIC: THE GATHERING, G.I.
+JOE, MY LITTLE PONY and FURREAL FRIENDS.